 Pálinka, as the liquid symbol of Hungary

-If you think of famous drinks of Hungarian cuisine, you will surely think of the ‘Tokaji’ wine or the palinka.
+If you think of famous drinks of Hungary, you will surely think of the ‘Tokaji’ wine or the palinka.
 ‘Tokaji’ is one of the most famous Hungarian wines and it’s also called the ‘king of wines’.
 Palinka is a kind of fruit brandy.
 In 2004, it received PDO (protected designation of origin) from the EU, so since then, the name ‘palinka’ can be used only in Hungary and in four Austrian regions.
 In Romania, there’s another brandy which is called pălincă.
 However, despite the similarities of the names, PDO doesn’t refer to this kind of drink.

 From which fruit can palinka be made?

 This drink can be made of any kinds of fruit which are grown within the country, but the most common types are plum, pear, peach, sour cherry, cherry, grapefruit, or strawberry.
 Before the 20th century, plum was the most popular.
 If the spirit has a good quality, the character of the fruit must be recognized during drinking.